uk-gov-mirror/hmrc.income-tax-mtd-end-to-end-service-guide/source/documentation/obligationsandreturns.html.md

 * any changes that are made before the customer has crystallised is not a formal amendment For all changes to annual summary updates including Self-employment, FHL property business and non-FHL property business:

-## There are some key points for changing previously submitted updates:
+### Key points for changing previously submitted updates

 *	changes to Periodic updates - the update period you are trying to change must match the original update period exactly or it will be rejected
-*	changes to Annual updates - all figures previously supplied must be provided again, a Zero or a Null will overwrite any previously submitted information.
+*	changes to Annual updates - all figures previously supplied must be provided again, a zero or a null will overwrite any previously submitted information.

 ## Make an amendment after crystallisation